-- 1. Per the city charter:12 - 1.
-Absence from five consecutive regular meetings of the council, unless excused by resolution of the council, shall operate to vacate the seat of the mayor or member so absent; and - 2.
-A vacancy in the office of council member or mayor - a. shall be filled by special election called by the council as provided in the city charter,13 unless - b. the vacancy occurs within one year of the next general election at which that office would normally be filled, in which case the vacancy shall be filled by appointment.
-The city clerk shall be directed to perform council-determined procedures and take the necessary actions to accomplish the recruitment and appointment of candidates as provided in chapter 2.40 of the city code.
+- 1. Per the city charter: - a.
+Absence from five consecutive regular meetings of the council, unless excused by resolution of the council, shall operate to vacate the seat of the mayor or member so absent; and - b.
+A vacancy in the office of council member or mayor - i. shall be filled by special election called by the council as provided in the city charter, unless - ii. the vacancy occurs within one year of the next general election at which that office would normally be filled, in which case the vacancy shall be filled by appointment.
+The city clerk shall be directed to perform councildetermined procedures and take the necessary actions to accomplish the recruitment and appointment of candidates as provided in chapter 2.40 of the city code.